enricofer/django-warp/README.rst

     :target: https://pypi.python.org/pypi/django-warp/
     :alt: Supported Python Versions

-Django Warp provides a reusable app for raster maps georeferencing.
+A reusable Django app for raster datasets collaborative georeferencing.
+The typical use case is the environmental and administrative organizations paper archive digitalization.

 Features
 --------